JUMP TO:

 Instead, it’s the fact that for the first time in its history, COROS is trying to compete directly price-wise, with their competitors.
 Typically speaking, COROS will undercut its competitors (such as with the COROS Pace 1/2/3 & Dura).
 Or, they’ll completely miss on pricing, and rely on hopes and dreams to sell products (such as the APEX Pro 2 series, which eventually had to adjust pricing downwards).

 But the Pace Pro, priced at $349/399EUR is the closest the company has ever come to matching their competitors on features and pricing.
 The question is, does the company pull it off?
-While simply changing display type to AMOLED might sound like an easy thing, many companies, including Suunto & Polar took months (or more) after release to finesse the details.
-Just slapping an AMOLED screen on an existing MIP-based watch results in a poor experience, especially in night.
+While simply changing the display type to AMOLED might sound like an easy thing, many companies, including Suunto & Polar, took months (or more) after release to finesse the details.
+Just slapping an AMOLED screen on an existing MIP-based watch results in a poor experience, especially with nighttime viewing.
 Plus, it can result in horrific battery run times.
 COROS is aiming to avoid that first-timer experience with the Pace Pro, so, let’s see how well it works.

 COROS sent over a couple of media loaners to test out.
 As usual, this review is not sponsored (nor does any company get to preview anything I review), and I don’t take any advertiser money from any companies I review.
 Once this unit goes back, I’ll go out and buy my own for any future testing needs.
 If you found this review useful, you can use the links at the bottom, or consider becoming a DCR Supporter, which makes the site ad-free, while also getting access to a behind-the-scenes video series.
 And, of course, it makes you awesome.